pncoelho/devops-technical-exercise/README.md

-# DevOps Technical Exercise
+# DevOps Technical Exercises

-This repository serves as a response to a DevOps technical exercise.
+This repository serves as a collection of DevOps technical exercises and their (*proposed*) solutions

-## Exercise
+## Exercises

-The sent [pdf can be found here](./files/devops-technical_task.pdf), but the content is the following:
+Sent exercises [can be found here](./files/), but you can find the same content here:

 ###  Consistent backups script